mikhdm/countries-api/README.md

 ## Quick start

-To quickly try and run a service on an operating system, it should have `docker` installed (on Linux) or Docker Desktop (on macOS).
+To quickly try and run a service, the host OS should have `docker` installed (on Linux) or Docker Desktop (on macOS).
 `make` utility must be present as well.

 If both of the tools are installed, open a Terminal and, staying inside the root of the project, run: